Legend286/legend286.github.io/known_unknown_lore.md

 **KNOWN UNKNOWN** is a paranormal, conspiracy-infused alternate Earth setting blending modern folklore, shadow governments, haunted science, and interdimensional threats.

-You’ve stumbled into a world hidden behind redacted files, analog static, and the flicker of VHS footage.
+A world exists hidden behind redacted files, analog static, and the flicker of VHS footage.
 Here, nothing is entirely real — or fake.
 The truth is partitioned, archived, burned, then buried beneath a black site.
 What’s left is what they didn’t want you to see… or what refused to stay hidden.

-This is your entry point into the buried history of mankind:
+This archive contains the buried history of mankind:
 - The cryptids that watch through fogged windows.
 - The agents who burned photographs to erase proof.
 - The minds broken by contact with The Rift.
 - The unexplainable machines buzzing in your dreams.

-**KNOWN UNKNOWN** isn't just a story — it’s a living conspiracy.
+**KNOWN UNKNOWN** represents a living conspiracy.
 A fractured puzzle of historical what-ifs, classified documents, and whispered warnings, all orbiting a shared, shifting narrative.

 > “They didn’t cover it up because it wasn’t real.
 > They covered it up because it wouldn’t go away.”